 MHL (or Mobile High-Definition Link) is an adapted version of HDMI for mobile devices.

 MHL-compatible cables typically feature a smartphone/tablet-supported connector on one end and an HDMI (Type A) connector on the other.

 While MHL and HDMI connectors may look similar, they are not the same.
 They support different functions, resolutions, and so on.

 MHL cables are adapted to work with portable consumer electronics, allowing you to connect your smartphone to your TV without an HDMI adapter.

 Both HDMI and MHL use TDMS (Transition-Minimized Differential Signaling) technology as the main communication channel (besides HDMI DDC and CEC, and MHL CBUS) to transmit encrypted video and audio signals.

 Let’s learn which connectors are used for HDMI and MHL!

 Source Connectors (Input Source Device)

-*Note: Some source devices may have one of the listed connectors, but not be MHL-compatible.
+Some source devices may have one of the listed connectors, but not be MHL-compatible (which means they can’t transmit audio-visual signals).
 You can confirm your device’s MHL compatibility by searching for it on the official MHL website.